DrSquidX/SquidNet/README.md

 # SquidNet
-A highly functional Botnet with security, powerful bot scripts, and the ability to set up remote access to it with admin scripts.
+A highly functional Botnet with security, powerful bot scripts, and the ability to set up remote access to it with admin scripts along with an ugly web-interface.
 It is mainly using TCP for regular bots, but it can use SSH when logging into SSH Servers.

 # Features:
 Security - Has a Username and Password that the user is able to configure, to set up remote connections.